-- (a) The operator shall report recorded or communicated occurrences of heightkeeping errors caused by malfunction of aircraft equipment or of operational nature, equal to or greater than: - (1) a total vertical error (TVE) of \pm 90 m (\pm 300 ft); - (2) an altimetry system error (ASE) of \pm 75 m (\pm 245 ft); and
+- (a) The operator shall report recorded or communicated occurrences of heightkeeping errors caused by malfunction of aircraft equipment or of operational nature, equal to or greater than: - (1) a total vertical error (TVE) of $\pm$ 90 m ( $\pm$ 300 ft); - (2) an altimetry system error (ASE) of $\pm$ 75 m ( $\pm$ 245 ft); and - (3) an assigned altitude deviation (AAD) of $\pm$ 90 m ( $\pm$ 300 ft).

-- (3) an assigned altitude deviation (AAD) of \pm 90 m (\pm 300 ft). - (b) Reports of such occurrences shall be sent to the Authority within 72 hours.
+- (b) Reports of such occurrences shall be sent to the Authority within 72 hours.
 Reports shall include an initial analysis of causal factors and measures taken to prevent repeat occurrences. - (c) When height-keeping errors are recorded or received, the operator shall take immediate action to rectify the conditions that caused the errors and provide follow-up reports, if requested by the Authority.

-SUBPART E

-LOW VISIBILITY OPERATIONS (LVO)
+SUBPART E: LOW-VISIBILITY OPERATIONS (LVOS) AND OPERATIONS WITH OPERATIONAL CREDITS

-SPA.LVO.100 Low visibility operations
+SPA.LVO.100 Low-visibility operations and operations with operational credits

-The operator shall only conduct the following low visibility operations (LVO) when approved by the Authority:
+The operator shall conduct the following operations only if they are approved by the Authority: